okeeffe/r/README.md

 ###Architectural decisions

 I decided to have as much logic as possible, but also considering readability, in parent (**Mines**) component.
-That means that props are passed to child components (data-flow parent > children), so the Redux **dispatch** is in only in parent (in Minesweeper Game).
+That means that props are passed to children components (data-flow parent > children), so the Redux **dispatch** is in only in parent (in Minesweeper Game).
 Which makes easier to trace actions and the whole application has higher performance.
 But in some cases it's better to have more Redux **connects** for readability and maintainability.

+Basic Front-end validation using React's PropTypes.
+As you can see in files are included basic validations of components.
+If validation fails then, you can see warning in console.

 ###File structure
-Files are structure like parent child components for better orientation.
+Files are structured like parent children components for better orientation.

 Example - in /src/components are four main components (Navigation, Content, Chat, Footer).
-If some of these components has child(s) components then we create a folder with the same name as component.
-For example **Content** component has child component **Mines**.
+If some of these components has children components then we create a folder with the same name as component.
+For example **Content** component has children component **Mines**.
 Now you can probably image the structure.
 Just in case there is a "schema"

 /Content.js
-/Content/Mines.js *"Mines has childs so let's add new folder with same name"* /Content/Mines/...
+/Content/Mines.js *"Mines.js have children so let's add new folder with same name"* /Content/Mines/...

 If some component is reused in more components then the component is located in the closest directory possible to be accessable.
 An example is Notification.js